Fuyukai/Tinlok/docs/modules/copperchain/closingscope.rst

     When a ``ClosingScope`` returns, only the LAST exception will be re-thrown.

-All Tinlok closeable objects provide extension functions for both the callback and the ``ClosingScope`` forms.
+All closeable objects provide extension functions for both the callback and the ``ClosingScope`` forms.